notJamesHan/discord-study-bot/readme.md

 ## How to use
 To use this bot, it is terminal hosted bot.
+- You need config.json to run this project.
+Ask me if you need it.
 - Download the file and run it through your text editor (VS Code) **When running the bot on your terminal, use this.**